-- must state the version of the voting system standards at issue (if applicable) and quote and correctly cite the applicable standards. - 9.4.3.
-State the Facts Giving Rise to the Ambiguity.
-The request must provide the facts associated with the voting system technology that gave rise to the ambiguity in the identified standard.
-The requestor must be careful to provide all necessary information in a clear, concise manner.
+- must state the version of the voting system standards at issue (if applicable) and quote and correctly cite the applicable requirement(s). - 9.4.3.
+State the Facts Resulting in Ambiguity.
+The request must provide the facts associated with the voting system technology that resulted in the ambiguity.
+The requestor must provide all necessary information in a clear, concise manner.
 Any Interpretation issued by the EAC will be based on the facts provided. - 9.4.4.
 Identify the Ambiguity.
-The request must identify the ambiguity it seeks to resolve.
-The ambiguity shall be identified by stating a concise question that meets the following requirements: - 9.4.4.1.
-Shall be clearly stated. - 9.4.4.2.
-Shall be related to and reference the voting system standard and voting system technology information provided. - 9.4.4.3.
-Shall be limited to a single issue.
-Each question or issue arising from an ambiguous standard must be stated separately.
+The request must identify the ambiguity it seeks to resolve and shall: - 9.4.4.1.
+Clearly state a concise question. - 9.4.4.2.
+Be related to, and reference, the voting system standard and voting system technology. - 9.4.4.3.
+Be limited to a single issue.
+Each question or issue arising from an ambiguous requirement must be stated separately.
 Compound questions are unacceptable.
 If multiple issues exist, they should be presented as individual, numbered questions. - 9.4.4.4.
-Shall be stated in a way that can ultimately be answered yes or no. - 9.4.5.
+Be stated in a way that can ultimately be answered yes or no. - 9.4.5.
 Provide a Proposed Interpretation.
 A Request for Interpretation should propose an answer to the question posed.
-The answer should interpret the voting system standard in the context of the facts presented.
-It should also provide the basis and reasoning behind the proposal. - 9.5.
+The answer should interpret the voting system standard in the context of the facts presented and it should provide the basis and reasoning behind the proposed interpretation. - 9.5.
 EAC Action on a Request for Interpretation.
-Upon receipt of a Request for Interpretation, the EAC shall take the following action: - 9.5.1.
-Review the Request.
-The Program Director shall review the request to ensure it is complete, is clear, and meets the requirements of Section 9.3.
-Upon review, the Program Director may take the following action: - 9.5.1.1.
+Upon receipt of a Request for Interpretation, the EAC shall: - 9.5.1.Review the Request.
+The Program Director shall review the request to ensure it is complete, clear, and meets the requirements of Section 9.3.
+Upon review, the Program Director may: - 9.5.1.1.
 Request Clarification.
-If the Request for Interpretation is incomplete or additional information is otherwise required, the Program Director may request that the Manufacturer or VSTL clarify its Request for Interpretation and identify any additional information required. - 9.5.1.2.
+If the Request for Interpretation is incomplete, or additional information is otherwise required, the Program Director may request the Manufacturer or VSTL clarify its Request for Interpretation and identify any additional information required. - 9.5.1.2.
 Reject the Request for Interpretation.
 If the Request for Interpretation does not meet the requirements of Section 9.3, the Program Director may reject it.
 Such rejection must be provided in writing to the Manufacturer or VSTL and must state the basis for the rejection.